Can LLMs Identify Tax Abuse?: Experiments and Results

 \subsection{From-Scratch Strategy Generation}

 The just-discussed step-cloze task asks LLMs to fill in missing steps in a partially specified tax strategy; now we discuss asking LLMs to generate entire tax strategies from scratch, with zero steps given or even suggested in the prompt.
-Obviously, simply prompting an LLM with ‘‘Create a tax strategy" is not useful, since even the best, most creative human tax advisors need to understand their clients' goals and background, as well as the tax authorities that might apply to them.
+Obviously, simply prompting an LLM with ‘‘Create a tax strategy" is not useful, since even the most creative human tax advisors need to understand their clients' goals and background, and which tax authorities might apply to them.

 So, we use the authorities, background, and goals from our 36 strategies as seeds to give the LLMs a starting point for generating strategies.
-Our prompt says ‘‘You will be coming up with a tax strategy that meets specified goals, given background facts and particular tax-law authorities that the strategy should employ to reach the goals," and then gives the authorities, background, and goals.
+Our prompt says ‘‘You will be coming up with a tax strategy that meets specified goals, given background facts and particular tax-law authorities that the strategy should employ to reach the goals," and then gives only the authorities, background, and goals.

 Evaluating the LLMs' free-form answers is exceptionally expensive, since it requires a tax-law domain expert to do time-consuming legal research.
 When an LLM generates the same strategy as we have in the dataset, the LLM has clearly succeeded.
-But when the LLM generates a somewhat or wholly different strategy, as happened in most responses, determining whether it meets the goals given the authorities and background requires knowledge of tax law and legal research.
+But when the LLM generates a somewhat or wholly different strategy, as typically happened, determining whether it meets the goals given the authorities and background requires domain expertise and legal research.

-At the time we ran this experiment and had domain experts grade the outputs, o1-preview and claude-3.5 were among the most advanced publicly available LLMs.
+At the time we ran this experiment, o1-preview and claude-3.5 were among the most advanced publicly available LLMs.
 We ran against these two (specifically, claude-3-5-sonnet-20240620 and o1-preview-2024-09-12), resulting in $36 \times 2 = 72$ strategies to grade.

 We used a 0-to-3 grading rubric.
 A generated strategy got 3 if it works legally based on the authorities given, meets the goals, and accommodates basic economic and commercial reality.
 Crucially, a strategy could get 3 \textit{even if} totally different from the strategy steps in our dataset.
 Sometimes there are multiple legal strategies that meet the same goal.
 A strategy got 2 if either it was a minor modification away from working, or it ignored some legal or economic issue.
 A strategy got 1 if it would require substantial modifications to work, or if it would have been a 2 but made no use (implicit or explicit) of one of the authorities given.
 A strategy that could not work even with substantial modifications got 0.